kenechukwunzelu/kenechukwunzelu/README.md

 - 👀 I’m interested in Power of Data
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on Open Source Data Projects
-- 📫 How to reach me nzelukenechukwu@gmail.com
+- 📫 Email me - nzelukenechukwu@gmail.com

 <!---
 kenechukwunzelu/kenechukwunzelu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.